jayurbain/SearchStreetNames/README.md

 }
 ```

-### Create an ElasticSearch Index
+#### Create an ElasticSearch Index

 Create the index `intersctions` and define the datatype mappings for the index.

-Highly recommend using a tool like Postman to handle complex curl queries:
+Highly recommend using a tool like `Postman` to handle complex curl queries.

 ```
 curl -XPUT http://localhost:9200/intersections -d